Golden Arrow (train): Preservation

-The preserved Bluebell Railway in Sussex runs a "Golden Arrow" train with Pullman cars "Car 64 (Christine)", "Fingall", "FO 1st class Sappho and an ex-LMS BGZ.
+The preserved Bluebell Railway in Sussex runs a Golden Arrow train with Pullman third-class Car No. 64; Pullman first-class cars Christine, Fingall, and Sappho; and an ex-LMS six-wheel brake van.

 The main-line service was revived for a one-off event on 6 May 1994 when it formed part of the celebrations for the inauguration of the Channel Tunnel.
 It was hauled by the steam locomotive Britannia.

 The Golden Arrow insignia, of 'Golden Arrow' titles on a green disc with a golden arrow element passing through the two 'O' letters is still a registered trademark and is still today owned by the Department for Transport, officially registered to the Secretary of State for Transport.